karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ![About colors in raylib](/odinraylib2/color.png "What the different parts of a Raylib color mean.")

+> **NOTE:** There's no actual code inside `raylib.odin`, this file simply tells us what procs exist in Raylib and what parameters they need, but not what those procs do internally.
+This is because Raylib is written in the language C. The Odin code in `raylib.odin` is only there to instruct our Odin code on how it can talk to Raylib's C code.
+This kind of interface to a library written in another language is called a _binding_.

 > **SUBLIME TIP:** If you have both your `main.odin` file and `raylib.odin` open in Sublime you can also click on `DrawRectangleV` in your code and then press the F12 key on your keyboard.
 Sublime will then try to find where this proc is defined in all your open files.
 It should jump to the correct line in `raylib.odin`.
 You can also press `Ctrl + Shift + R` and type `DrawRectangle` and get suggestions for all the procs in all your open files that contain those words.

-> **NOTE:** There's no actual code inside `raylib.odin`, this file simply tells us what procs exist in Raylib and what parameters they need, but not what those procs do internally.
-This is because Raylib is written in the language C. The Odin code in `raylib.odin` is only there to instruct our Odin code on how it can talk to Raylib's C code.
+You can also drag n drop the whole `vendor/raylib` directory into Sublime and also drag n drop the whole `my_first_game` directory into Sublime, to make all files in those two directories available to the F12 command and the `Ctrl + Shift + R` command.

 ## Let's make the little box controllable!